Table of Contents

 The pitch area is clearly distinguishable from the rest of the field for two reasons.
 Firstly, there are those white lines on the pitch that are called creases, and two sets of stumps will be placed at either end.
 The creases are called bowling crease, popping crease and return crease, and they are there to demarcate the area in which bowlers and batsmen play.

 Secondly, the grass on the pitch is cut shorter than the remainder of the field so it is clearly visible and lighter in colour.
-There are several types of pitches distinguished based on their conditions, and each offers advantages either to the bowling or the batting side.
+There are several types of pitches which are distinguished based on their conditions, and each offers advantages either to the bowling or the batting side.

 Players on the Pitch